 One source of additional point targets for quality assessment is ERS SAR ground receiving stations [6].
 As these are used to acquire ERS SAR raw data in real time, they will be pointing towards the satellite while acquiring the data.
-Image quality parameters have been derived for two ground stations: the ESA ground station at Salmijärvi, Kiruna, Sweden (Fig. 4) and the German national station at Neustrelitz (Fig. 5).
+Image quality parameters have been derived for two ground stations: the ESA ground station at Salmijärvi, Kiruna, Sweden and the German national station at Neustrelitz, Germany.
+At the Kiruna ground station there are two 15m dish antennae, one used primarily for ERS and the other for ENVISAT.
+At Neustrelitz there are three 7.3m disk antennae of which two are about 130m apart and the third about 330m from its neighbour.
+These three antennae have become operational at various times throughout the lifetime of ERS-2.
+These ground stations have been particularly useful for assessing the performance of the ERS-2 SAR after the failure of the last ERS transponder in November 2001.